Rohit17173/DevOps-Interview-Questions-for-Juniors/README.md

 bridge, overlay, host, none

-23. **What’s the difference between CMD and ENtryPoint?**
+23. **What’s the difference between CMD and ENtryPoint?** cmd : command will execute only recent and only one from the dockerfile and if a command is passed while creating the container it will replace the cmd inside dockerfile only command passed through command line will be executed
+    EntryPoint : this can be run multiple times in a dockerfile and it executes the command inside it.

 23. **What’s the difference between COPY and ADD?**